 KPMG LTD is dedicated to protecting the confidentiality and privacy of information entrusted to us in accordance with the EU General Data Protection Regulation (GDPR) and National Law L.125/2018.
 KPMG is committed to the appropriate protection and use of personal information (sometimes referred to as Personal Data) that we collect about you.
 Please review this privacy statement (“Privacy Statement”) to learn more about your rights and how we collect, use, share and protect the personal information that we have obtained

 This website is operated by KPMG LTD (“KPMG LTD”, “we” or “us”).
-KPMG LTD, a limited company incorporated in Cyprus under company number HE132822 and its registered office is at 14 Esperidon Street, 1087, Nicosia, a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
+KPMG LTD, a limited company incorporated in Cyprus under company number HE132822 and its registered office is at 14 Esperidon Street, 1087, Nicosia, a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a company limited by guarantee incorporated in England and Wales.
 KPMG International does not provide client services.

 1. Who are we?

 This Privacy Statement applies to KPMG LTD, KPMG SPECIALISED SERVICES LIMITED and KPMG MLS SERVICES LIMITED.

 2. Who can you contact for privacy questions or concerns?

 If you have questions or comments about this Privacy Statement or how we handle personal data, please direct your correspondence to: KPMG LTD, Data Protection Officer, 14 Esperidon, Nicosia – Cyprus 1087 or email DataProtection@kpmg.com.cy.
 We aim to respond within 30 days from the date we receive privacy-related communications.